Hell's Kitchen, Manhattan: Unity with the city and deterioration

 There were multiple changes that helped Hell's Kitchen integrate with New York City proper.
 The first was construction of the Hudson River Railroad, whose initial leg – the 40 mi to Peekskill – was completed on September 29, 1849, By the end of 1849, it stretched to Poughkeepsie and in 1851 it extended to Albany.
 The track ran at a steep grade up Eleventh Avenue, as far as 60th Street.

 The formerly rural riverfront was industrialized by businesses, such as tanneries, that used the river for shipping products and dumping waste.

 The neighborhood that would later be known as Hell's Kitchen started forming in the southern part of the 22nd Ward in the mid-19th century.
 Irish immigrants – mostly refugees from the Great Famine – found work on the docks and railroad along the Hudson River and established shantytowns there.

 After the American Civil War, there was an influx of people who moved to New York City.
 The tenements that were built became overcrowded quickly.
 Many who lived in this congested, poverty-stricken area turned to gang life.
 Following Prohibition, implemented in 1919, the district's many warehouses were ideal locations for bootleg distilleries for the rumrunners who controlled illicit liquor.
 At the start of the 20th century, the neighborhood was controlled by gangs, including the violent Gopher Gang led by One Lung Curran and later by Owney Madden.

 Early gangs, like the Hell's Kitchen Gang, transformed into organized crime entities, around the same time that Owney Madden became one of the most powerful mobsters in New York.
 It became known as the "most dangerous area on the American Continent".

 By the 1930s, when the McGraw-Hill Building was constructed in Hell's Kitchen, the surrounding area was still largely tenements.
 After the repeal of Prohibition, many of the organized crime elements moved into other rackets, such as illegal gambling and union shakedowns.
 The postwar era was characterized by a flourishing waterfront, and longshoreman work was plentiful.

-By the end of the 1950s, however, the implementation of containerized shipping led to the decline of the West Side piers and many longshoremen found themselves out of work.
-In addition, construction of the Lincoln Tunnel, Lincoln Tunnel access roads, and the Port Authority Bus Terminal and ramps destroyed much of Hell's Kitchen south of 41st Street.
+By the end of the 1970s, the implementation of containerized shipping led to the decline of the West Side piers and many longshoremen found themselves out of work.
+In addition, construction of the Lincoln Tunnel in the 1930s, Lincoln Tunnel access roads, and the Port Authority Bus Terminal and ramps starting in 1950 destroyed much of Hell's Kitchen south of 41st Street.

-In 1959, an aborted rumble between rival Irish and Puerto Rican gangs led to the notorious "Capeman" murders in which two innocent teenagers were killed.
+In 1959, an aborted rumble between rival Irish and Puerto Rican gangs led to the notorious "Capeman" murders in which two innocent teenagers, mistaken for rival gang members, were killed.
 By 1965, Hell's Kitchen was the home base of the Westies, an Irish mob aligned with the Gambino crime family.
-It was not until the early 1980s that widespread gentrification began to alter the demographics of the longtime working-class Irish American neighborhood.
-The 1980s also saw an end to the Westies' reign of terror, when the gang lost all of its power after the RICO convictions of most of its principals in 1986.
+In the early 1980s widespread gentrification began to alter the demographics of the longtime working-class Irish American neighborhood.
+The 1980s saw an end to the Westies' reign of terror, when the gang lost all of its power after the RICO convictions of most of its principals in 1986.